 Beta Blockers and Exercise: What You Need to Know

 If you’ve been prescribed a beta blocker, you’re not alone.
 These medications are commonly used in people with heart disease.
-Doctors prescribe them to lower the workload on the heart, reduce symptoms such as chest pain, prevent dangerous heart rhythms (arrhythmias), and even improve long-term survival after a heart attack.
+Doctors prescribe them to lower the workload of the heart, reduce symptoms such as chest pain, prevent dangerous heart rhythms (arrhythmias), and even improve long-term survival after a heart attack.
 In simple terms, beta blockers calm the heart down so it doesn’t have to work as hard.

 One of the main ways they do this is by lowering your heart rate.
 That means your heart won’t beat as fast, especially when you’re exercising.
 While this is usually good for your heart’s health and safety, it can also affect your fitness and how you measure your exercise intensity.
 Let’s take a closer look.